Genusbiz/docs/developers/installation-and-configuration/system-requirements.md

 #### MySQL

 For MySQL database access the **MySQL Connector/Net, version 6.4.4** must be installed on the application server.
-MySQL Connector/Net is a fully managed provider, meaning that it does not depend on 32 bit or 64 bit versions of Windows Server.

 #### DB2